weberdaniel/reactive-cpp/README.md

 ## Aims and Goals

 The goal of this project is to implement an Erlang supervision hierarchy inside a C++ high performance application, as closly as possible resembling the principles of Erlang, but in the domain of high performance computing.

-The ultimate Goal actually would be to create something like the Erlang/OTP for CAF, like the <b> CAF-Open-Telecom-Platform CAF/OTP </b>.

 ## Contribution

 In SCRUM you usually find a DEFINITION OF DONE, telling what is expected of the code quality.
 In this case there is no scrum team, but still a Definition of Done is used as far as possible (Reviews are not always possible)